-- Situation: Can a sectional manager allow more than 1 coach from each participating school to attend the sectional seeding meeting? - Answer: A sectional manager may allow, at their discretion, more than one coach to attend the sectional seed meeting although he/she is not required to do so. - Situation: If a manager allows assistant coaches to attend the seeding meeting, may the assistant coaches offer their opinions regarding seeds? - Answer: An assistant coach should only speak if they are the sole representative from their school.
-If an assistant coach attends the seeding meeting with his/her head coach, he/she should be a non-speaking observer. - Situation: What is the purpose of the meeting of coaches prior to the beginning of the sectional tournament? - Answer: The coaches meeting on the date of and immediately prior to the start of play allows for eligible changes or substitutions to be made and pertinent information to be discussed.
-This is done in accordance with the IHSA Tennis Terms and Conditions. - Situation: A player in the draw cannot play and the coach wishes to substitute, can she/he? - Answer: Such a substitution is permitted before the tournament begins, provided the substitute is a player who has not been in the draw at any other position.
+- Situation: Can a sectional manager allow more than 1 coach from each participating school to attend the sectional seeding meeting? - Answer: A sectional manager may allow, at their discretion, more than one coach to attend the sectional seeding meeting although they are not required to do so. - Situation: If a manager allows assistant coaches to attend the seeding meeting, may the assistant coaches offer their opinions regarding seeds? - Answer: An assistant coach should only speak if they are the sole representative from their school.
+If an assistant coach attends the seeding meeting with their head coach, they should be a non-speaking observer. - Situation: What is the purpose of the meeting of coaches prior to the beginning of the sectional tournament? - Answer: The coaches meeting on the date of and immediately prior to the start of play allows for eligible changes or substitutions to be made and pertinent information to be discussed.
+This is done in accordance with the IHSA Tennis Terms and Conditions. - Situation: A player in the draw cannot play.
+Can the coach substitute? - Answer: Such a substitution is permitted before the tournament begins, provided the substitute is a player who has not been in the draw at any other position.
 A player may not be moved from singles to doubles or from doubles to singles once the draw has been made.
-The substituted student must be listed on the team's list of participants roster on-line.
-The draw must be redone if such a substitution is made. - Situation: A coach questions when the tournament officially begins. - Answer: The tournament officially begins when the first players are sent to a court by the manager. - Situation: What happens if a player in the draw does not appear for a match? - Answer: The tournament manager shall declare the match forfeited by the absent player and award points for a forfeit win to the opponent.
+The substituted student must be listed on the team's list of participants roster online.
+The draw must be redone if the substitution is for a seeded player. - Situation: A coach questions when the tournament officially begins. - Answer: The tournament officially begins when the first players are sent to a court by the manager. - Situation: What happens if a player in the draw does not appear for a match? - Answer: The tournament manager shall declare the match forfeited by the absent player and award points for a forfeit win to the opponent.